 The Approval Authority shall take into consideration data from the manufacturer that details such factors as, but not limited to, technical feasibility, lead time and production cycles including phase-in or phase-out of engines or vehicle designs and programmed upgrades of computers, the extent to which the resultant OBD system will be effective in complying with the requirements of this Regulation and that the manufacturer has demonstrated an acceptable level of effort towards compliance with the requirements of this Regulation.

 4.2.1.
-The authority will not accept any deficiency request that includes the complete lack of a required diagnostic monitor or of mandated recording and reporting of data related to a monitor.
+The authority shall not accept any deficiency request that includes the complete lack of a required diagnostic monitor or the lack of mandated recording and reporting of data related to a monitor.

 4.2.2.
-The authority will not accept any deficiency request that does not respect the OBD threshold limits in paragraph 3.3.2.
+The authority will not accept any deficiency request that does not respect the OBD threshold limits in paragraph 3.3.2. of this annex.

 4.3.
 In determining the identified order of deficiencies, deficiencies relating to paragraphs 3.3.3.1., 3.3.3.2. and 3.3.3.3. of this annex for positive-ignition engines and paragraphs 3.3.4.1., 3.3.4.2. and 3.3.4.3. of this annex for compression-ignition engines shall be identified first.

 4.4.
-Prior to or at the time of type-approval, no deficiency shall be granted in respect of the requirements of paragraph 6.5., except paragraph 6.5.3.4. of Appendix 1 to this annex.
+Prior to or at the time of type-approval, no deficiency shall be granted in respect of the requirements of paragraph 6.5., except paragraph 6.5.3.4., of Appendix 1 to this annex.

 4.5.
 Deficiency period